yanglinfang/W210CapstoneProject/README.md

 kill 1234

 #### To run the flask app after closing the command window:
+Note: "&" can be used at the end to detach process

 ##### Use forever
 forever start -c python your_script.py

-forever stop your_script.py
+forever stop app.py

 ##### Use nohup
-nohup python -u code.py &
+nohup python -u app.py &

 ##### Use python
 python app.py &